LSE-Python-for-Economics-Weekend/material/README.md

 Material for the Python Weekend

 In each folder you can find the project brief and relevant datasets you might need.
+There are 6 different economic research themes:

+1. Happiness and GDP
+2. Brexit and FDI
+3. Schelling’s segregation model (simulation)
+4. Climate change
+5. Solow model (simulation)
+6. CPI price trends

-The tutorials folder includes the slides for the weekend
+The tutorials folder includes the slides for the weekend.